Why I started CordBank

 So, a year later, while I was pregnant, I read about the regenerative power of cord blood stem cells in a US fitness magazine.
 It made perfect sense to me and there was no downside to saving her cord blood stem cells for her future.
-I signed up on line with a largest US based cord blood bank and a few days later the Collection Kit arrived.
+I signed up on line with the largest US based cord blood bank and a few days later the collection kit arrived.

 Excitement turned to despair as I read the return courier instructions – which said the cord blood stem cells had to be back in the states within 32 hours for processing.

 And that just wasn’t going to be possible.

 If my baby was born at midnight (it turned out to be l am) and the flight to LAX left at 10 pm and took 12 hours to get there – we were already looking at 22 hours.

 Add another 5 to get across the states to the cord blood processing lab, and it’s 27 hours.

 Allow times for customs and delays and we were well outside the 32 hours.

 So it was clear it wasn’t going to work for us.